February 17, 2021

 Why does my heart skip a beat?
 This is a common question from patients.
-The answer may be related to a disturbance in the heart's electrical system, or an arrhythmia.
+In some instances, the answer may be related to a disturbance in the heart's electrical system, or an arrhythmia.

 Normally, electricity moves through the heart in a very regular and controlled manner.
 This causes the heart muscle to contract and circulate blood throughout the body.
 Such a consistent and regimented process yields a "clock-like" quality to the heartbeat that you can often feel or hear if you’re paying careful attention.

 Unfortunately though, it’s not uncommon for the electrical system to "misfire" or to throw an extra beat, or even to maintain an abnormal heart rhythm for a sustained period of time.
 These rhythm disturbances often cause a "skipping" sensation in the chest that patients also commonly describe as jumping, fluttering, flip-flopping, palpitating, or see-sawing.

 These rhythm disturbances can also be associated with other symptoms like shortness of breath, lightheadedness, or chest discomfort.
 In some cases there may be no symptoms at all, and the condition is discovered incidentally on a physical examination or on a cardiac test like a pre-operative EKG.

 The most common diagnoses that cause heart-skipping are pre-atrial contractions (PAC) and pre-ventricular contractions (PVC).
 These are extra heartbeats that originate in the top or bottom part of the heart, respectively, and come in between two normally timed beats.

 Usually, they’re not a worrisome problem unless the symptoms they cause are frequent and severe.
 Treatment usually includes lifestyle changes, such as avoiding well-known offending agents like caffeine, along with addressing any underlying causes.